August 16, 2022 - Leandro Conceicao

 – Delivery of the result in a fast and personalized way

-- Facilitates understanding by the patient, which encourages engagement in treatment
+– Facilitates patient understanding, which encourages engagement in treatment

 Luís Pecci Neto argued that the audiovisual report “is very practical, convenient, because the colleague already sees the images with the radiologist's narrative.
 It's different from him having to try to understand, having to open the image portal, to look for alterations between the images.
 This issue of practicality, convenience, is something very positive.
 Also in the operating room, instead of looking for films sometimes or having to scroll the monitor, looking for changes, can simply ask an assistant to play the video to remember the main changes”.